Chris Hartmire

-Wayne Clyde "Chris" Hartmire Jr. (June 5, 1932 – October 30, 2022) was an American Presbyterian minister, civil rights activist, and Christian organizer who played a pivotal role in supporting César Chávez and the United Farm Workers (UFW) labor movement.
-As director of the California Migrant Ministry, Hartmire was instrumental in aligning mainline Protestant churches with the farmworker struggle for justice.
-He later served as founding director of the National Farm Worker Ministry.
+Wayne Clyde "Chris" Hartmire Jr. (June 5, 1932 – December 18, 2022) was an American Presbyterian minister, civil rights activist, and labor organizer.
+As director of the California Migrant Ministry, he organized Protestant church support for César Chávez and the United Farm Workers.
+He later became the founding director of the National Farm Worker Ministry.

 Early life and education

 Chris Hartmire was born in Philadelphia in 1932 and raised in Upper Darby, Pennsylvania, in a middle-class Presbyterian family.
-He earned a degree in civil engineering from Princeton University in 1954, where summer work with underprivileged boys sparked a lifelong passion for service.
-After serving as a naval officer in the mid-1950s, he enrolled at Union Theological Seminary in New York, where he was deeply influenced by Dietrich Bonhoeffer's theology of social justice.
+He attended Upper Darby High School and in 1954 earned a degree in civil engineering from Princeton University.
+He was a naval officer in the mid-1950s, and later he enrolled at Union Theological Seminary in New York, where he was influenced by Dietrich Bonhoeffer's theology of social justice.

 Ministry and early activism

 After receiving his Master of Divinity, Hartmire was ordained in 1960 and began working with East Harlem Protestant Parish, running youth programs primarily for African American and Puerto Rican teens.
 In 1961, he joined a Freedom Ride to challenge segregation in the South.
-Arrested in Tallahassee, Florida for unlawful assembly while peacefully asserting the right to be served in a segregated airport restaurant, Hartmire experienced firsthand the intersection of faith and civil disobedience.
+He was arrested in Tallahassee, Florida for unlawful assembly while peacefully asserting the right to be served in a segregated airport restaurant.

 California Migrant Ministry

 That same year, Hartmire moved to California to direct the California Migrant Ministry (CMM), a program originally founded in the 1920s to serve migrant farmworkers.
-The CMM had long provided food, clinics, and recreation, but under Hartmire’s leadership it began to address the root causes of poverty and systemic injustice in the agricultural sector.
+The CMM had long provided food, clinics, and recreation, but under Hartmire, the CMM increasingly supported farmworker organizing and opposed policies such as the Bracero Program.

-Early in his tenure, Hartmire helped lead religious opposition to the Bracero Program, arguing that it suppressed wages and deepened inequality.
-He began collaborating with Fred Ross and César Chávez, supporting their organizing work with the Community Service Organization (CSO).
+Hartmire began collaborating with Fred Ross and César Chávez, supporting their organizing work with the Community Service Organization (CSO).
 By 1962, he was attending CSO conventions and staff retreats with Chávez, who viewed the ministry as a future ally once strikes and boycotts began.